 Reasons for non-vaccination (SIA)

-Of the 985 children included in this survey, 377 (39.6%) did not receive vaccination against measles during any other supplementary immunization activity.
+Among surveyed individuals, 377 (39.6%) did not receive vaccination against measles during any other supplementary immunization activity.
 Most respondents (n=187) stated the reason for this was that the child was not yet born or was too young to receive a vaccine when a campaign occurred.
 The next most commonly cited reason (n=83) was that there was no vaccination campaign that had occurred.
 See Table 8 for a detailed breakdown of reasons for not vaccinating a child during supplementary immunization activities, including 295 responses that were originally listed as “other”.

 Table 8.
 Reasons for not receiving measles vaccination during the SIA in Béboto district (N=377)